Duration

 Dental Anatomy, embryology, and Oral Histology | - |

-The table below contains the BDS subjects from the second year:
+The table below contains the BDS 2nd-year subjects:

 Semester III | Semester IV |